-I became Lecturer in English in 2017 as part of Loughborough University’s Excellence 100 campaign.
-My research is principally in literature of the period 1880-1930, focusing especially on twentieth-century poetry, the ghost story, and the rise of modernism.
-I have recently completed my third monograph, on modernist poetry and the Great War.
+Oliver Tearle became Lecturer in English in 2017 as part of Loughborough University’s Excellence 100 campaign.
+His research is principally in literature of the period 1880-1930, focusing especially on twentieth-century poetry, the ghost story, and modernism.
+His third monograph, on modernist poetry and the Great War, was published in 2019.

-In addition to my published academic research, I’m a prolific blogger and run a successful literary blog which has received over 15 million views since its launch.
+In addition to his published academic research, Tearle is a prolific blogger whose literary blog receives over 15 million views every year.

-I have co-supervised to completion a PhD on nineteenth-century stage adaptations of Oliver Twist and am currently co-supervising a PhD on the fiction of Frances Burney.
-I welcome PhD applications in all areas of my research, especially modernist poetry.
+He has co-supervised to completion a PhD on nineteenth-century stage adaptations of Oliver Twist and is currently co-supervising a PhD on the fiction of Frances Burney.
+Tearle welcomes PhD applications in all areas of his research, especially modernist poetry.

-In 2016 I wrote and presented the first in a series of short films produced by Loughborough University on classic literary texts.
-My video, on T. S. Eliot’s The Waste Land, draws on my research into Eliot’s post-war vision of Britain and has received nearly 60,000 views.
+In 2016 he wrote and presented the first in a series of short films produced by Loughborough University on classic literary texts.
+His video, on T. S. Eliot’s The Waste Land, draws on his research into Eliot’s poem and has received over 125,000 views.